smindel/silverstripe-dbplumber/README.md

 ## Features

  * All features are accessible through a new CMS section called DBPlumber.
 Access is restricted to admins.
  * Use SQL tab to enter any sql query and send it to your database.
 SELECT results are displayed in a clear table.
+Use indentation to clean up your SQL commands.
  * The UI lists all tables in the database, you can browse records by table, the records are paginated and sortable.
  * Click on records to select them for deletion or double click to edit them.
  * Use the form tab to insert a new record to a table.